 General admission requirements

-Applicants must hold a master’s degree from an accredited college or university at the time of matriculation.
+Applicants must hold a master’s degree from an accredited college or university at the time of entry.
 (Exceptions: Ph.D. in Biostatistics and Ph.D. in Human Performance.
-Applicants holding a bachelor's degree at the time of matriculation may apply for these programs.)
+Applicants who will hold a bachelor's degree at the time of entry may apply for these programs.)

-- Why you are interested in a particular degree
+- Why you are interested in the degree program

 - Why you want to study at Indiana University